Movement As Medicine

 Pigeon Pose may look like a great pose to stretch those hips out.

-But what’s actually required of the pelvis and leg bone (which makes up the hip joint) to get into that shape efficiently and safely?
+What’s actually required of the pelvis and leg bone (which makes up the hip joint) to get into that pose efficiently and safely?
 We’ll explore isolated movements that free up how the leg moves in the hip socket.
 Looking at the photo above – there’s more involved than a hip stretch, so we’ll also notice how other body parts impact how the hip joint functions.
 We’ll practice variations and be open to the possibility that some poses may not be a helpful pose for everyone – especially if getting there creates tension, breath-holding, strain and/or pain.

 Curious to find out more?